Transition individuals through care with warm hand-offs and supportive contacts.

 In a Zero Suicide approach:

-- Organizational policies provide guidance for successful care transitions and specify the contacts and supports needed throughout the process to manage any care transition.
+- Organizational policies provide clear guidance for successful care transitions and specify the contacts and supports needed throughout the process to manage the transitions.

 Ensuring Safe Care Transitions

 Effective care transition practices require innovative approaches to create an experience of smooth and uninterrupted care from one setting to another.
 We know that the first few days after discharge from an inpatient psychiatric facility are the riskiest time for individuals, particularly if they have had a recent suicide attempt.
 It is important to “narrow the gap” between care environments as much as possible -- and that can be difficult when there are availability and access issues.
 However, there are many actions that can be taken to help support individuals at risk of suicide during times of transition.

 Specifically, the referring inpatient provider should:

 - Collaboratively revise the individual’s safety plan before discharge